 Noah Research is the brand name of our research team.
-With analysts and experts in different asset classes, the Noah Research Team has fully integrated into our business operations.
-They collect materials both internally and externally and conduct research on various topics of different industries to provide the sales and investment team with the most recent market reports and a complete knowledge structure.
-In 2018, the Noah Research Team published five investment strategy reports and industry white papers as well as over 600 professional research reports and in-depth articles.
+With analysts and experts in different asset classes, our Noah Research team has fully integrated into our business operations.
+They collect materials both internally and externally and conduct researches on various topics of different industries to provide the sales and investment team with the most recent market reports and a complete knowledge structure.

+In 2019, our Noah Research team published 13 investment strategy reports and industry white papers as well as over 1,000 professional research reports and in-depth articles.

 Noah Research plays an active role throughout the marketing process of the financial products.
-It supports the sales team and product sourcing team in different stages.
-At the product screening stage, the Noah Research team helps evaluate the counterparty and conduct product due diligence.
-At the product launch stage, the Noah Research team cooperates with the sales team and financial product managers to jointly determine the marketing strategies and provides sell-side reports regarding the industry, the fund manager and the product itself.
-At the post-investment stage, the Noah Research team supports the sales team with ongoing monitoring and tracking of products and fund managers, and helps answer the questions raised by relationship managers.
+It supports our sales team and product sourcing team in different stages.
+In the product screening stage, the Noah Research team helps evaluate the counterparty and conduct product due diligence.
+In the product launch stage, the Noah Research team cooperates with the sales team and financial product managers to jointly determine the marketing strategies and provides sell-side reports regarding the industry, the fund manager and the product itself.
+In the post-investment stage, the Noah Research team supports the sales team with ongoing monitoring and tracking of products and fund managers, and helps answer questions raised by relationship managers.